-In November 2019, Springfield renewed the 1/8-cent sales tax for the sixth time, this time with a 20-year sunset.
+In November 2019, Springfield renewed the 1/8-cent Transportation Sales Tax for the seventh time, this time with a 20-year sunset.

 The tax was first approved in 1996 and renewed in 2000, 2004, 2008 and 2012, 2016 and 2019.

 The current 1/8-cent transportation sales tax, is estimated to generate approximately $102 million to fund transportation system improvements such as street resurfacing and rehabilitation, traffic flow, safety and walkability projects.